 This post is sponsored by Delta Dental of Washington’s Tooth Fairy Experience.
 All opinions are my own.

-Keep scrolling to learn more about how kids around the world celebrate the milestone of losing teeth.
+Keep scrolling to learn more about how kids worldwide celebrate the milestone of losing teeth.

 You’ll be surprised by what you read below!
-The Tooth Fairy is celebrated all over Europe, Asia, Africa, and South America – even Australia!
-Some cultures have very specific rituals for when children lose their first baby teeth while others just want to give them something special as they grow up.
+The Tooth Fairy is celebrated all over Europe, Asia, Africa, South America, and even Australia!
+Some cultures have very specific rituals for when children lose their first baby teeth, while others just want to give them something special as they grow up.

 Find out which country has one of my favorite customs below.
-Scroll now to discover fun facts about celebrating losing your first baby teeth from countries all over the world.
+Scroll now to discover fun facts about celebrating losing your first baby teeth from countries worldwide.

 Plus, find out where to get the cutest tooth fairy book!